energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    :name: fig:ned_prod_pathways

    Illustration of the technologies that produce non-energy feedstocks.
-   For clarity, only the most relevant flows are drawn (Figure :numref:`Figure %s <fig:bes_illustration>` includes all the flows).
+   For clarity, only the most relevant flows are drawn (:numref:`Figure %s <fig:bes_illustration>` includes all the flows).
    Ammonia and methanol can be used in other sectors.

-The Non-energy end-use demand is usuallty expressed in TWh/y without specifying the split among the feedstocks, such as the forecast used which are proposed by the European commission :cite:`EuropeanCommission2016`.
+The non-energy EUD is usually expressed in TWh/y without specifying the split among the feedstocks, such as in the IEA Extended Energy Balances :cite:`IEA_world_energy_balances`.
+Given the important petroleum refining activity in Colombia, we assume that all non-energy EUD in 2021 was HVC.
+We keep the same assumption for the year 2035.
-In :cite:t:`rixhon2021comprehensive`, they analysed the split among the three proposed feedstocks.
-In 2015, 77.9% of the NED accounted was for HVC, 19.2% for ammonia and only 2.9% for Methanol.
-Worlwide, the IEA forecast a similar growth for the different feedstocks (see Figure 4.5 of :cite:`iea2018petrochemicals`).
-Thus, we assume a constant share between the three feedstocks.

 Similarly to electricity, two of the three feedstocks can be used for other end-use demands.
 As an example, ammonia can be used for electricity production or methanol for mobility.
-:numref:`Table %s <tab:hvc_prod>` summarises the technology that produces HVC; :numref:`Table %s <tab:methanol_prod>` summarises the technology that produces methanol; and for ammonia, only the Haber-Bosch process is proposed in :numref:`Table %s <tab:ammonia_prod>`
+:numref:`Table %s <tab:hvc_prod>` summarises the technologies that produce HVC. :numref:`Table %s <tab:methanol_prod>` summarises the technologies that produce methanol; Regarding ammonia, only the Haber-Bosch process is proposed in :numref:`Table %s <tab:ammonia_prod>`.

 .. container::